lidofinance/lido-improvement-proposals/LIPS/lip-34.md

 After verifying the validator state via proofs, the `TopUpGateway` validates the following:

-- **Withdrawal credentials** MUST match the expected `0x02`-format Lido withdrawal credentials.
+- **Withdrawal credentials** should match the expected `0x02`-format Lido withdrawal credentials.
-- **Activation status:** the validator MUST be activated before the proved header slot:
+- **Activation status:** the validator should be activated before the proved header slot:
-  - `activationEpoch` MUST be less than the epoch corresponding to the proved slot.
+  - `activationEpoch` should be less than the epoch corresponding to the proved slot.

 If any of these checks fail, `TopUpGateway` reverts.